dgentry/Todo-o-matic/README.md

 ============

-Like Gina Trapani, I found myself returning to a simple "todo.txt" after each excurtion into a heavier-weight, more complicated task or project tracker (and my original todo.txt is probably older than she is :).
+Like Gina Trapani, I found myself returning to a simple "todo.txt" after each excursion into a heavier-weight, more complicated task or project tracker (and my original todo.txt is probably older than she is :).